seojuice

 The Wix Studio SEO Basics panel.
 Generate with AI is the entry point for the AI SEO Assistant; the Advanced section holds the custom canonical URL and the noindex toggle.

 Four.
 Custom canonical URL on any duplicated page (translated pages, regional variants, A/B-tested layouts).
-Page-level SEO Basics, Advanced section.
+Page-level SEO Basics, Advanced.
 Five.
 AI SEO Assistant triggered AND reviewed per page.
-SEO Basics, Generate with AI button.
-The trigger is one click; the review is the part most owners skip.
+SEO Basics, Generate with AI.
+The trigger is one click; the review is the part most owners skip, and the part that quietly costs them the most.
 Six.
-Schema beyond the AI defaults via Custom Code: FAQ, HowTo, LocalBusiness with multiple locations.
-Site Menu, Settings, Advanced, Custom Code.
+Schema beyond the AI defaults via Custom Code: FAQ, HowTo, multi-location LocalBusiness.
+Site Menu, Settings, Advanced.

 Seven.
 301 redirects through the URL Redirect Manager.
 Marketing & SEO, SEO Tools.
-Use it any time you rename a page or restructure a section.
-Per-pattern redirects work for bulk moves.
+Group redirects handle bulk path-prefix moves whenever you rename or restructure.
 Eight.
 Core Web Vitals monitoring.
-Analytics & Reports, Site Performance.
-New panel added in 2025; surfaces per-page LCP, CLS, and INP.
-Worth a monthly glance because Wix template updates occasionally regress speed on specific page templates.
+Analytics & Reports, Site Performance surfaces per-page LCP, CLS, and INP; worth a monthly glance because Wix template updates occasionally regress speed.
 Nine.
-Velo developer mode, but only if you need bulk noindex on tag pages, complex dynamic-page rules, or schema injection logic the UI can't model.
-For most owners the answer is no — find a developer for the one-time fix instead.
+Velo developer mode, but only for complex dynamic-page rules or schema injection the UI can't model.
+For most owners the answer is no; find a developer for the one-time fix instead.

 When migrating off Wix is worth it (and when it isn't)

 The question every Wix owner asks during the audit.
 The honest answer in 2026: migration is rarely the right call.
-The platform is past most of its 2019-era limitations, the cost of a migration is real, and the rankings-loss risk during transition is also real.
-I've watched two Wix-to-WordPress moves go badly in the past year, both for sites that would have been fine staying on Wix and running the audit above.
+The platform is past most of its 2019-era limitations, and both the cost and the rankings-loss risk during transition are real.
+I've watched two Wix-to-WordPress moves go badly in the past year.
+(In one, the founder migrated to "fix SEO," lost their redirects in the move, and spent the next quarter recovering rankings they'd had all along on Wix.)

 Three cases where migration is worth it.
-You already have an in-house developer who'll own the migration and post-migration WordPress maintenance.
-You need a multi-site or multi-language structure Wix can't model (Wix's localization story is improving but still not at the level of WordPress + a translation plugin or a headless CMS).
-Or your site has grown past roughly 500 pages and Wix Studio's per-page meta-edit UI becomes the binding constraint on your weekly SEO work.
-Migrating to a headless CMS without losing SEO covers the more ambitious path if you're at this scale.
+You already have an in-house developer who'll own the migration and the WordPress maintenance after.
+You need a multi-site or multi-language structure Wix can't model (its localization is improving but still below WordPress plus a translation plugin, or a headless CMS).
+Or you've grown past roughly 500 pages and the per-page meta-edit UI becomes the binding constraint on your weekly work.
+Migrating to a headless CMS without losing SEO covers the more ambitious path at this scale.

-Three cases where migration isn't worth it.
-Your Wix site already ranks (most of them do once the audit runs) and you only started thinking about migrating because you read a 2020 blog.
-Your site has under 50 pages — the migration cost almost always exceeds the rankings you'd recover.
-Or you don't have a developer and would be migrating yourself; that path breaks SEO during transition more often than it improves it.
-Fixing SEO issues after a WordPress migration is the post-migration triage reference if you've already committed.
+Three cases where it isn't.
+Your site already ranks (most do once the audit runs) and you only started thinking about migrating because you read a 2020 blog.
+Your site has under 50 pages, so the migration cost almost always exceeds the rankings you'd recover.
+Or you'd be migrating yourself without a developer; that path breaks SEO in transition more often than it improves it.
+Fixing SEO issues after a WordPress migration is the triage reference if you've already committed.

 If the audit came back clean

-You ran the checklist, none of the three losses applied, your meta is reviewed, your tag pages are blocked, and your internal-link pass is current.
+You ran the checklist, none of the three losses applied, your meta is reviewed, tag pages are still noindexed by default, and your internal-link pass is current.
 Wix is fine.
-The bottleneck is upstream — topic selection, content depth, or shipping cadence.
-The platform isn't your constraint, and no Wix-specific fix will move the next ranking.
+The bottleneck is upstream: topic selection, content depth, shipping cadence.
+No Wix-specific fix moves the next ranking.

 Closing — Wix is fine, the advice about it is the problem

 Wix's reputation in SEO circles is calcified around 2019-2021 advice.
-The platform fixed most of those problems through Studio, the AI SEO Assistant, and the 2024-2025 indexing-pipeline work.
-The losses that remain are real but specific, and the fixes live inside Wix Studio's own menus.
-The first move tomorrow morning is the per-post metadata review pass on your top twenty pages by traffic.
-That alone, on most Wix sites I audit, recovers more rankings than three weeks of researching whether to migrate.
+The platform fixed most of those problems through Studio, the AI SEO Assistant, and steady indexing-pipeline work since.
+The losses that remain are real but specific, and the fixes live inside Wix Studio's menus.
+The first move tomorrow morning is the per-page metadata review pass on your top pages by traffic and commercial intent, the pass that turned up an invisible money page on the audit above.
+On most sites I run, that alone beats weeks of researching whether to migrate.

 FAQ

 Should I migrate off Wix to WordPress for SEO?
 Almost never.
-Three cases where it's worth it: you have a developer already, you need multi-site or multi-language structure Wix can't model, or your site has grown past 500 pages.
-Three cases where it isn't: your site already ranks, you have under 50 pages, or you don't have a developer.
+Worth it in three cases: you have a developer already, you need multi-site or multi-language structure Wix can't model, or your site has grown past 500 pages.
+Not worth it if your site already ranks, you have under 50 pages, or you don't have a developer.

 What does the AI SEO Assistant actually do?
-Generates a meta title, meta description, alt text, and a basic Article or Product schema block from the page's text.
-Runs in about ten seconds per page.
+Generates a meta title, meta description, alt text, and a basic Article or Product schema block from the page's text, in seconds, with one click.
 It does not insert internal links and does not review its own output.
-Trigger it per page, then review what it shipped before moving on.
+Trigger it per page, then review what it shipped — that review is where the rankings live.

 Is the Wix Velo developer mode worth learning?
-Only if your site has structural problems the UI can't fix: bulk noindex on tag pages, complex schema injection, or dynamic-page rules.
-For most owners, find a developer for the one-time fix instead of learning Velo for a single problem.
+Only for structural problems the UI can't fix: complex schema injection or dynamic-page rules.
+For most owners, find a developer for the one-time fix instead.

 <script type="application/ld+json"> { "@context": "https://schema.org", "@type": "FAQPage", "mainEntity": [ { "@type": "Question", "name": "Is Wix Studio actually good for SEO in 2026?", "acceptedAnswer": { "@type": "Answer", "text": "Yes, with three caveats.
 Wix Studio fixed most of the 2019-era SEO holes: 301 redirects work, Core Web Vitals land at 1.8-2.5s LCP, schema is partly automated, robots.txt is editable, and the sitemap pipeline is fixed.
 The three remaining losses are tag-page bloat, manual internal linking, and AI-generated metadata that ships unreviewed.
 All three are addressable inside Wix Studio's own menus." } }, { "@type": "Question", "name": "Should I migrate off Wix to WordPress for SEO?", "acceptedAnswer": { "@type": "Answer", "text": "Almost never.
 Migration is worth it in three cases: you have an in-house developer already, you need multi-site or multi-language structure Wix can't model, or your site has grown past 500 pages and Wix Studio's per-page meta-edit UI is the binding constraint.
 Migration is not worth it if your site already ranks, has under 50 pages, or you'd be migrating it yourself without a developer." } }, { "@type": "Question", "name": "What does the AI SEO Assistant actually do?", "acceptedAnswer": { "@type": "Answer", "text": "It generates a meta title, meta description, alt text, and a basic Article or Product schema block from the page's literal text.
 Runs in about ten seconds per page.
 It does not insert internal links and does not review its own output.
 The owner needs to trigger it per page and then review what it generated, particularly for pages targeting a specific long-tail keyword the AI didn't pick up from the H1." } }, { "@type": "Question", "name": "Why does my Wix site have so many tag pages indexed?", "acceptedAnswer": { "@type": "Answer", "text": "Wix auto-generates a tag page at /tag/<tagname>/ for every tag on every post, even tags carrying only one post.
 A 12-post blog with eight tags per post can produce 38 tag pages averaging 1.3 posts each.
 The fix is robots.txt block rules at the URL-pattern level, per-page noindex through the SEO panel, or a Velo developer-mode script for bulk noindex.
 There is no UI button for the bulk fix." } }, { "@type": "Question", "name": "Is the Wix Velo developer mode worth learning?", "acceptedAnswer": { "@type": "Answer", "text": "Only if your site has structural problems the standard Wix Studio UI can't fix: bulk noindex on tag or category pages, complex schema injection logic, or dynamic-page rules.
 For most Wix owners, the answer is no. Find a developer for the one-time fix instead of learning Velo for a single problem." } } ] } </script>